ryanvilbrandt/commission_tracker/src/host_help.md

 These users have three roles:

 * God: This is a hardcoded user in the Commission Tracker.
 You cannot make any changes to this role, so don't even try. ;)
 * Admin: This is your role.
 God and Admins share the same abilities to edit users, manage commissions, etc. The only difference is that only God can make changes to any user with the Admin role.
-(Note: The name of this role will be changed to "Host" in the near future)
 * User: This is the role all Artists will have.
-(Note: The name of this role will be changed to "Artist" in the near future)

 You can view the Username, Full Name, and Role of each user, as well as if they're an Artist and if their queue is open.

 You can make the following changes to each user, by clicking the button with the corresponding emoji:

 * 🇺 Change Username: Changes the username of the given user.
-This is the username they use to login to the Commission Tracker.
+This is the username they use to log into the Commission Tracker.
 After changing this, the user will need to close and reopen their browser to be prompted to log back in.
 * 🇫 Change Full Name: Changes the full name/displayed name of the given user.
 * 🔒 Change Password: Changes the password of the given user.
 After changing this, the user will need to close and reopen their browser to be prompted to log back in.
 * ❌ Delete User: Deletes the given user. *This cannot be undone!*